-First avoid blame, accusations, or assumptions.
-A couple has to be unified on financial goals & choices.
-It is normal for 1 spouse to be more budget-driven than the other, but both have to be in communication & agreement.
-Make a budget, regularly discuss upcoming expenses & check in often until the budget becomes habit.
+To get your spouse to stick to a budget, don’t blame or hurl accusations.
+A couple has to be united on financial goals & choices.
+It is normal for 1 spouse to be more math-nerd than the other, but you have to be in communication & agreement.
+Make a budget, discuss expenses & check in until the budget becomes a habit.

 But there’s a lot more about budgeting, married couple finances, and getting your spouse on the same financial page, so let’s keep going.